Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial9.md

 You can proceed to INVESTIGATION 2.

-## INVESTIGATION 2: EXTENDED REGULAR EXPRESSIONS
+## INVESTIGATION 2: Extended Regular Expressions

 In this investigation, you will learn how to use **extended regular expressions** with the **egrep** command to further refine your search patterns.